ruby/www.ruby-lang.org/en/documentation/success-stories/index.md

 #### Security

-* The [Metasploit Framework][14], a community open source project managed by [Rapid7][14], is a free penetration testing platform that helps IT professionals assess the security of their networks and applications.
+* The [Metasploit Framework][metasploit], a community open source project managed by [Rapid7][rapid7], is a free penetration testing platform that helps IT professionals assess the security of their networks and applications.
 The Metasploit Project consists of over 700,000 lines of code and has been downloaded over a million times in 2010.
-The commercial editions [Metasploit Express][15] and [Metasploit Pro][16] developed by Rapid7 are also based on Ruby.
+  The commercial editions developed by Rapid7 are also based on Ruby.

 * The [Arachni Web Application Security Scanner][arachni] is a free, modular, high-performance Ruby framework aimed towards helping penetration testers